ddnexus/irt/README.markdown

 ### In Place Editing

-You can open the current executed file at the current line by just typing 'nano' or 'vi' and the editor with that name will be opened (in insert mode).
+You can open the current executed file at the current line by just typing 'nano, 'emacs' or 'vi' and the editor with that name will be opened (in insert mode).
 Paste and/or edit and save what you want and 'rerun' (or 'rr') the file to try/test the changes.